MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/stage-3-how-to-enable-a-list-as-a-catalog.md

      ![Anonymous Access](../media/OTCSP_AnonymousAccess.PNG)

-By doing this, we grant anonymous visitors, that is, visitors who are not logged on to Contoso's website, access to view content from this list.
+By doing this, we grant anonymous visitors, that is, visitors who aren't logged on to Contoso's website, access to view content from this list.

-Note that we're **not** granting visitors access to the list itself.
+We're **not** granting visitors access to the list itself.
 All we're doing is granting anonymous visitors access to **view** the catalog content from the search index.
 Anonymous visitors will never be able to see the actual **Products** list.

 ![Anonymous Access Image](../media/OTCSP_AnonymousAccessImage.gif)